 Most horror fans aware of the title know that C.H.U.D. stands for “Cannibalistic Humanoid Underground Dwellers.”
 But that’s not actually true.
 Over the course of the movie, it’s revealed that the letters actually stand for “Contamination Hazard Urban Disposal.”
 The fact that these are not creatures that were somehow created by the government and are in fact homeless citizens mutated by a chemical spill that the government tried to cover up changes the whole dynamic.
 It spins the film on its head.
 It doesn’t make it any less absurd necessarily, but it becomes a different type of B-Movie, at the very least.

 There are events that transpire in C.H.U.D. that we barely even see happen now.
 Not only does it balance an environmental sub-plot, but there’s also a discussion about abortion in the middle of the movie—one that admittedly comes out of nowhere—that handles the topic with more tact than most films and TV shows that try to address the topic, even now.
-To hear the guy so readily say “it’s your body, it’s your decision and I’ll support you either way” is almost alienating to hear in 2017.
+To hear the guy so readily say “it’s your body, it’s your decision and I’ll support you either way” is almost alienating to hear today.

 I’ll admit, not everything in C.H.U.D. works smoothly.
 It’s great that a monster movie can also have this political thriller subplot, but the balance is a bit off.
 There’s way more focus on exposing the truth and uncovering the big secret than there is on the actual monsters themselves.
 Admittedly, the creatures get forgotten at points and there’s a hunger to see more of them, especially for fans of features like this and of practical makeup FX.